jfxcore/fxml-compiler/docs/binding.md

 }
 ```

-`fx:bind` is an intrinsic element of the FMXL 2.0 language, which corresponds to calling the `Property.bind(ObservableValue)` method with the `caption` argument, which is the binding source path.
+`fx:bind` is an intrinsic markup extension of the FMXL 2.0 language.
+It corresponds to calling the `Property.bind(ObservableValue)` method with the `caption` argument, which is the binding source path.